JeffA233/rlgym-sim-rs/README.md

 Terminal conditions must return only a singular boolean when called.

 Info does not return the state for now.
 Unfortunately mixed-type HashMaps are not possible by default with PyO3 though this may be adapted in the future.
+This crate is adapted a bit more for the ease of use of bindings via PyO3, though it can be used entirely from Rust as well, so this has been left as-is for now.

 ## Docs
 See the docs [here](https://docs.rs/rlgym_sim_rs/latest/rlgym_sim_rs/).